Learn Oneida

 They (females) are ... years old

-As a more concerete example, the Oneida translation for "I am 35 years old" is 35 naʔ tewakohsliyá·ku̲.
+As a more concrete example, the Oneida translation for "I am 35 years old" is 35 naʔ tewakohsliyá·ku̲.

 Particles